 Don’t want to miss out on Ostia Antica’s rich history?
 So why not opt for a guided tour?

-- Guided tour without transport: the most affordable option
+- Guided tour (does not include the return train ticket from Rome to Ostia Antica): the most affordable option

 - Guided tour including transport from Rome: ideal if you’d rather avoid public transport.
 You will be picked up directly from your accommodation in Rome.